bitcoinops/bitcoinops.github.io/_includes/articles/payment-batching.md

 for those cases.

-It may be possible to partially mitigate this problem by sending batched payments in a coinjoin transaction created with other users.
+It may be possible to partially mitigate this problem by sending batched payments in a [coinjoin][topic coinjoin] transaction created with other users.
 Depending on the technique used, this would not necessarily reduce the efficiency of batching and could provide significantly enhanced privacy.
 However, naive implementations of coinjoin previously provided by Bitcoin services have had [flaws][coinjoin sudoku] that prevented them from providing significant privacy advantages.
-As of February 2019, no currently-available coinjoin implementation is fully compatible with the needs of payment batching.
+As of January 2021, no currently-available coinjoin implementation is fully compatible with the needs of payment batching.